DMAG-UPC/mipams-provenance-demonstrator/README.md

 Follow the instructions for your operation system.

 In the docker subdirectory you may find the docker-compose.yml file that specifies the two services, namely provenance-server and provenance-client.

-The MIPAMS authorization-service is also integrated.
-It is required that an authorization-service docker image build (**Instructions TBD**).

 To launch the application you need to execute the following command in the docker subdirectory: